Systematic Analysis of Experiment Precision Measures and Methods for Experiments Comparison: Simulation Study Methodology

 \section{Simulation Study Methodology}

-This section describes the simulation study we performed.
-It also details how our data generator is structured and what parameter set we use to generate the data we later utilise in Sec.~\ref{sec:results}.
+This section describes the simulation study.
+It also details how our data generator is structured and what parameter set we use to generate the data that we later utilize in Sec.~\ref{sec:results}.